ejm714/scipy_proceedings/papers/emily_dorne/main.md

   </tr>
   <tr>
     <td>Filter points farther than 550m from a water body</td>
-    <td>A small amount of noise in competition dataset was caused by a combination of human error, GPS device error, or a lack of adequate precision in recorded latitude and longitude.
-Excluding points that are farther than 500m from a water body helps ensure that the model learns from real-world environmental characteristics of cyanobacteria blooms rather than patterns in human error.
-See the <a href="#data-cleaning-deep-dive">Data cleaning deep dive</a> section for more details.</td>
+    <td>A small amount of noise in the competition dataset was caused by a combination of human error, GPS device error, or a lack of adequate precision in recorded latitude and longitude.
+Excluding points that are farther than 500m from a water body helps ensure that the model learns from real-world environmental characteristics of cyanobacteria blooms rather than patterns in human error (see below for additional details).</td>
   </tr>
   <tr>
     <td>Use Sentinel-2 as the sole satellite source</td>